Skip to Content

 Virgin Island Eco Tours rent kayaks and stand-up paddleboards.
 They also provide a variety of different tours, including kayak tours, snorkeling tours, and hiking trips.

 Arawak Expeditions is a great choice for multi-day kayaking and snorkeling expeditions.
-You can choose to kayak and camp or do an inn to inn tour.
+You can choose to kayak and camp or do an inn-to-inn tour.
 Either way, you’ll have access to the best sandy beaches and calm waters surrounding St. John and Virgin Islands National Park.

 Voyageurs National Park, Minnesota